davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 - Average length of time between observed failures.
 - Used for systems with long user sessions, where crashes can cause major issues

-## Metric 5 : Rate of Occurrence of Fault (Average time to recover from failure)
+## Metric 5 : Mean Time To Recover (MTTR)
+- Average time to recover from failure.

-- Frequency of occurrence of unexpected behavior
-- **(number of failures / total time observed)**
-- Most appropriate metric when requests are made on a regular basis (such as a shop).
+## Probabilistic Availability
+- Probability that system will provide a service within required bounds over a specified time interval.
+	- **Availability = MTBF / (MTBF + MTTR)**

 [[MEI/Qualidade de Software/Aula 3]]